 If you or someone you know is misusing fentanyl, or any opioid, get professional treatment as soon as possible.
 Any level of use is problematic and dangerous, so getting help sooner rather than later can be life-saving.

 For an addiction as powerful as opioid use disorder, long-term residential treatment is best.
 It provides the chance to really focus on therapy, find medical care that helps, and learn to live with cravings and to prevent a life-threatening relapse.

 Good residential treatment centers offer a safe community of support.
 Residents work together and independently to create a better lifestyle, one with staying power.
 Opioid addiction should not be taken lightly and requires thorough, ongoing, and focused treatment.

 The stakes are high with fentanyl, which means treatment is more important than ever.
 Even if you don’t think you have all the requirements for a diagnosis of substance use disorder, reach out for help before it’s too late.
-You can benefit from treatment even early on in problematic drug use.
+You can benefit from treatment for fentanyl abuse, even early on in problematic drug use.
 Fentanyl is dangerous and could take your life.
 Take steps now to ensure you do not become another statistic.

 Alta Mira offers comprehensive treatment for people struggling with drug and alcohol addiction as well as co-occurring mental health disorders.

 Contact us today to start the journey toward lasting recovery.